|

 The

-Profit and Loss Statement is like a summary of your checkbook, broken down by
+Profit and Loss Statement is like a summary of your checkbook, broken

 category.
-The P&L answers this question: What did we spend money on, and
+The P&L answers this question: What did we spend

 where did that money come from?
-One of the most important things to
+One of the most

 remember about this report is that it looks at the past.

-There is
+There is nothing a

 board discussions of the Profit and Loss Statement!
-Because this report is so
+Because this report

-similar to their own finances, most board members feel comfortable picking
+similar to their own finances, most board members feel comfortable

-think thats what they are supposed to do!
+think that’s what they are supposed to do!

 There

 are, in fact, good reasons to examine the expense side of this report.
-One of

 those is to examine areas where proactive policies could prevent future

-area of real value for this report is one most boards ignore - the income side.
+of value for this report is one that many boards

-its funding from diverse sources, or whether all its eggs are coming from one
+its funding from diverse sources, or whether all its eggs are coming

 basket - perhaps government funding or grants.